 Insider Tip: Display homes are often built to much higher specifications, and usually come with a much bigger price tag.
 So make sure you clarify this with each builder before you make a commitment.

 Does build time vary?

 Custom builds generally take longer, simply because they are ‘one-offs’.
-Because project builders know exactly what they’re building, and they have the systems in place to do it over and over again, the build is generally finished in a much shorter timeframe.
-However, there are many other factors that can affect the timing and duration of your build such as approvals, the weather, availability of materials, plus much more.
-So make sure you discuss the building process and ask for an estimated build duration, before you make your final decision on which builder to go with.
+Because project builders know exactly what they’re building, and they have the systems in place to do it over and over again, the build is generally finished in a much shorter time frame.
+However, there are many other factors that can affect the timing and duration of your build, such as approvals, the weather, availability of materials, plus much more.
+So make sure you discuss the building process and ask for an estimated build duration, before you make your final decision on which home builder to go with.

 It pays to compare builders

 There really is no right or wrong decision when it comes to choosing a custom or project builder – you just need a home builder that suits your needs and your budget.
 All builders offer different results, services, pricing and time frames, but in the end, they all build to the same building code standards.
 What sets home builders apart is the entire process, the ease of the build, the relationship you develop with them, and the ability to get what you want.
 If building seems daunting and you want the process to be more structured, then a project builder might be the right option for you.
 If you want unlimited choices, total design freedom and budget is not so much of an issue, then you may prefer a custom builder.